s4msecurity/sNTools/README.md

 - You can ping and control the device.
 ---------------------------------------------------------

-Example script used for DDos:
+Example script used for Dos:
 https://github.com/u4bi-store/dos/blob/master/index.js

-Thank you, the owner of the sample code for the DDoS script.
+Thank you, the owner of the sample code for the DoS script.

 ---------------------------------------------------------
 For the libraries to use, inside the folder type in terminal: